vvlsystems/bmc/rapid7/README.md

-# rapid7 integration to BMC Software TrueSight Automation Console
+# Rapid7 integration to BMC Software TrueSight Automation Console
-# BMC Software is a trademark, all rights reserved where appropriate
+BMC Software is a trademark, all rights reserved where appropriate Rapid7 Nexpose is a trademark, all rights reserved where appropriate

-# Rapid7 Nexpose is a trademark, all rights reserved where appropriate
+# Overview
 This integration is leveraging an unnoficial set of python modules released by Rapid 7 (https://github.com/rapid7/vm-console-client-python).
 It contains predefined activities all supported by the Rapid7 Nexpose REST API (here: https://docs.rapid7.com/nexpose/restful-api/).